-This report provides a review of Croatia’s fixed-line market, covering regulatory developments, fixed-line infrastructure and the financial and operating performance of the main operators.
-The report also covers the mobile voice and data segments, detailing financial and performance statistics of the service providers, assessing network developments and deployed technologies.
+This report provides an overview of Croatia’s fixed-line market, covering regulatory developments, infrastructure and the financial and operating performance of the main operators.
+The report also covers the mobile voice and data markets, including statistics on service providers, and an assessment of network developments and deployed technologies.
 In addition, the report reviews the fixed and fixed wireless broadband segment, including statistics and subscriber forecasts to 2024.